HerbertShin/Flutter-Supabase-Template/README.md

 4. Update the Supabase redirect URL in the dashboard to match your app's deep link or route.
 5. Run the Flutter app and enjoy the seamless authentication flow.

-## Bulk Renaming Instructions in VS Code
+## Bulk Renaming Instructions in VS Code to Change Project Name

+Use this to change the template project name across files.

 To replace all occurrences of a word or phrase across the project using VS Code: